 - Click the Print button to print the check in the Write Checks window.
 This option doesn't print all the checks that you have written and marked to be printed, however.
-(I explain how to print more than one check at a time in Chapter 10.) - The Clear Splits button deletes any individual amounts that you've entered for separate expenses or items on the Expenses and Items tabs.
+(I explain how to print more than one check at a time in Chapter 10.) - The Clear Splits button deletes any individual amounts that you entered for separate expenses or items on the Expenses and Items tabs.
 Then QuickBooks enters the total amount of the check in the Amount column on the Expenses tab. - The Recalculate button totals the items and expenses in the window.
 It also puts the total on both the numeric and text amount lines of the check. - The To Be Printed check box designates the check for printing.
-Mark this check box if you want to print the check with QuickBooks by using your printer and preprinted check forms.
+Select this check box if you want to print the check with QuickBooks by using your printer and preprinted check forms.
 Clear this check box if you're recording a handwritten check.

-16. Click Save & New or Save & Close to finish writing the check.
+16. Click the Save & New button or the Save & Close button to finish writing the check.